krish11031998-pythonwhisperer/krish11031998-pythonwhisperer/README.md

     It is a NFT marketplace app, that started of as design-study, but evolved into a project that is currently being developed with couple of USPs that leverages Blockchain and state-of-the-art technologies like Mixed Reality.

-    For the time being, only a static version of the app has public access which can seen here : [ArtOcean](https://github.com/krish11031998-pythonwhisperer/ArtOcean)
+    For the time being, only a static version of the app (without Augmented Reality) has public access which can seen here : [ArtOcean](https://github.com/krish11031998-pythonwhisperer/ArtOcean)

     ![ArtOcean Home Gif](https://github.com/krish11031998-pythonwhisperer/ArtOcean/blob/master/screenshots/HomePage.gif?raw=true)

+1. SUI

+    It is a simple to use, config and integrate SwiftUI style library that is can be easily added to your project through cocoapods: [SUI](https://github.com/krish11031998-pythonwhisperer/SUI)

 ## 🔗 Links
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/krishna-venkatramani-969572121/)